AMAdair/CyberSecurity/README.md

   - [Metricbeat Playbook YAML](https://github.com/AMAdair/CyberSecurity/blob/main/Ansible/metricbeat-playbook.yml)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topolog7
 - Access Policies
 - ELK Configuration
   - Beats in Use